THX81/web-stress-tools/README.md

 ## About

 Main purpose of this app is to help with stress testing and also for me to learn Rust language.
 I was using various applications to generate synthetic traffic in the past.
-MS Web Stress Tools long time ago, Selenium, WGET.
+MS Web Stress Tools long time ago, Selenium or WGET.

-Problem I'm trying to solve is to have simple and easy to use application which would be able to simulate traffic.
+Problem I'm trying to solve is to have simple and easy to use application which would be able to simulate realistic traffic.
 I want to keep it simple as WGET is but also introduce advanced features like parallel users.

 I've faced problems with rust headless_chrome so the initial version is using simple web requests to the server.
-I the future I would like to add headless chrome or different engine which will be able to process JS on the page and interact with it to simulate browsing more realistically.
+Adding headless chrome or different engine is the main goal for the future version.

 ## TO-DO